finnmok/Web-Scraping-NBA-and-MLB/README.md

 # ZhaoSpring2023

+AdvPlayerStats.ipynb:
+Contains code for scraping Basketball-reference.com website for Advanced statistics for each player for each season and their team.

 scrapeimports.py:
 Contains my function for creating a rotating proxy and other necessary web scraping tools, which I use to grab information